IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/simultaneous.md

 ### Czech-to-English
 Details will be available later.

+## Test set
+This year's test sets will be available at the beginning of the evaluation period (April 1st).

 ## Baselines
 <!-- Links to the baselines to be used (descriptions, publications and/or links to models, code) -->